 Today Peter was going to visit his grandma.
 He had gone down this road many times before, but no one really bothered to remember how to get places any more.
 The technology took care of that.
 It gave people more space in the brain to be entertained when they didn’t have to think for themselves.

 Go left!
 Said the phone.
 Slow down!
 There’s a dog behind that bush!
 Two birds are mating on the cables!
 Two people are going up the hill!
 You are…

 Shut the fuck up you useless artificial piece of hardware!
 Shouted Peter.
 You’re the most annoying little shit I’ve ever owned!
 The phone shut up, floating at the side of Peter’s head.

 Turn right!
-Said the phone abruptly, like the intelligent gadgets did when there was danger.
+Said the phone abruptly.
 Instinctively Peter did what it said.
 Turned right, rounding a corner.
 There was nothing there but a two hundred feet deep abyss.
 Peter died when he hit the ground.